andrewyur/kagi-dev-project/readme.md

 To persist data, I will likely be using SQLite, because it is very easy to use and set up, and is very portable.

-For authentication, I only need something simple and will likely be using Authelia.
+For authentication, I only need something simple and will be using permanent cookies to store a unique user id

 To deploy it, I will be creating a nix environment, and running it on a cloud vm (likely nixos on a google compute instance).
 I already have a domain name I can use under google cloud provider, so I will provision a subdomain for it to use.